Bilbao: Hydrology

 The main river system of Bilbao is also the hydrological artery of Biscay.
 The rivers Nervión and Ibaizabal converge in Basauri and form an estuary named variously "estuary of Bilbao", "of the Nervión", "of the Ibaizabal", or "of the Nervión-Ibaizabal".
 The estuary runs for 15 km and with a low flow (with an average of 25 m3 per second).
-Its main tributary is the river Cadagua, which rises in the Mena valley and has a basin of 642 km2, mostly lying in the neighboring province of Burgos.
+Its main tributary is the river Cadagua, which rises in the Mena valley and has a basin of 642 km2, mostly lying in the neighbouring province of Burgos.
 This river is also the natural border between Bilbao and Barakaldo.

 The river has frequently suffered from human intervention, as seen in the dredging of its bottom, the building of docks on both banks and especially in the Deusto canal, an artificial waterway dug between 1950 and 1968 in the district of Deusto as a lateral canal, with the aim of facilitating navigation, sparing ships from the natural curves of the estuary.
 The project was stopped with 400 m left to complete, and it was decided to leave it as a dock.
 However, in 2007, a plan was approved to continue the canal and form the island of Zorrozaurre.
 This human intervention has also brought negative results in the quality of the water, after decades of toxic waste dumping causing a situation of anoxia (lack of oxygen), which almost eliminated the entire fauna and flora.
 However, in recent years this situation is being reversed, thanks to a dumping ban and natural regeneration. now it is possible to observe algae, tonguefishes, crabs, and seabirds, as well as occasional bathers in the summer months.

 The estuary is also a natural border for several neighbourhoods and districts within the borough.
 Entering the municipality from the west it separates the districts of Begoña and Ibaiondo, then Abando and Uribarri and lastly Deusto and Basurto-Zorroza.